October 27, 2022

 Amazon states that IPI points are not deducted when you run out of stock.

-Amazon also states that “The best way to increase your IPI score and minimize your FBA storage fees is to reduce unproductive inventory and keep your product inventory at lean levels while ensuring you have enough on hand to minimize lost sales.”
+Amazon also states “The best way to increase your IPI score and minimize your FBA storage fees is to reduce unproductive inventory and keep your product inventory at lean levels while ensuring you have enough on hand to minimize lost sales.”

 What is a good IPI on Amazon?